Maintain Sanity When Work and Home Share the Same Space

 Sanity tip #1: Draw a clear line in the sand.

 Start by creating an actual plan of action for your entire week.
 Realistically map out a tentative schedule of what you should be doing every single hour.
 For instance, with me, I know that between 6:30 AM and 8:00 AM, Monday through Friday, I am commuting around town.
-Then, ideally, I need to give myself and my tag along two year old, a little refreshment time as soon as we return home.
-So, on my schedule from 8:00 AM to 8:30, it’s snack and potty time.
-9:00 AM to 9:30 it’s play together time, and so on.
+Then, ideally, I need to give myself and my tag along two-year-old, a little refreshment time as soon as we return home.
+So, on my schedule from 8:00 AM to 8:30, it’s time for a snack.
+From 9:00 AM to 9:30 it’s time for puzzles, and so on.

 After realizing the realities of the day, you can then set boundaries in regards to work.
 Draw a clear line in the sand and do not over schedule.
 Lastly, although all routines are not set in stone, by clearly mapping out your day, you at least you know what times are uncompromisable.